Polygamy in the United Kingdom: England and Wales

-There have been reports of Muslims practicing polygamy in the UK.

 Scotland

 Bigamy was a common law offence in Scotland prior to the passing of the Marriage and Civil Partnership (Scotland) Act 2014 when it became a statutory offence.
 It is an offence for a person to enter into a marriage or civil partnership while either party knows that they, or the other party, is married to or in a civil partnership with another person.
 The offence is punishable with up to 2 years in prison or a fine (or both).

 Northern Ireland

 In Northern Ireland, a person guilty of bigamy is liable, on conviction on indictment, to imprisonment for a term not exceeding seven years, or on summary conviction to imprisonment for a term not exceeding twelve months, or to a fine not exceeding the prescribed sum, or to both.